 There are times when our experiences can create valuable lessons for other physicians.
-In these events we want to consider the PRIP criteria.
+In these events it’s a good idea to consider the PRIP criteria.
+It offers a basic construct for thinking about when and why to post things online that may involve a patient care experience.

 Physician-specific social networks represent a powerful support tool, especially those working in rural areas and lacking a rich medical community.
 Physicians on public social networks will sometimes discuss de-identified experiences experiences with patients.
 While social media has given physicians new ways to share stories, the right to publish comes with a responsibility.